aseno-gmbh/cassandra-cluster-test/README.md

 # Cassandra-Cluster For Failover Tests

-In this example we use docker-compose to assemble a 6 node-cassandra-cluster with 2 rings/datacenters (rz1, rz2) to run some failover tests.
-This example could easily be extended to 10 or more nodes, depending on your requirements.
+In this example we use docker-compose to assemble a 6 node-cassandra-cluster with 2+ rings/datacenters  on a single machine to run failover tests.
+The cluster could be easily extended to 10 or more nodes, depending on your requirements/ needs.
 It is advisable to have a machine with at least 16GB RAM.

-A basic cassandra understanding is required to follow the steps bellow.
-If you are new to cassandra, please have a look at a datastax documentation.
+Basic understanding of **Cassandra and Docker** is required to follow the steps bellow.
+If you are new to cassandra, please have a look at the [cassandra](https://cassandra.apache.org/doc/latest/) and/or [docker](https://docs.docker.com/compose/reference/) documentation.

 ## Set up the cluster

-Using the [bitname/cassandra](https://https://hub.docker.com/r/bitnami/cassandra/) image and the file [docker-compose-cass-cluster.yaml](docker-compose-cass-cluster.yaml) (based on: [CCC](https://github.com/digitalis-io/ccc)) we build up a cassandra cluster with 6 nodes and two rings.
+Using the [bitname/cassandra](https://https://hub.docker.com/r/bitnami/cassandra/) image and the file [docker-compose-cass-cluster.yaml](docker-compose-cass-cluster.yaml) (based on [CCC](https://github.com/digitalis-io/ccc)) we build up a cassandra cluster with 6 nodes and two rings.
 Note that the first three nodes {1,2,3} are bound to the datacenter/ring "rz1" and the second three {4,5,6} to the datacenter/ring "rz2".

 An external docker-network called **cassnet** is used to share connectivity with the clients.